parthks/fundars/README.md

 The Permissionless Ecosystem Funding Project is designed to empower users and projects alike.
 By making it easy to earn AO rewards and stake AoETH, we aim to create a vibrant and supportive ecosystem for innovation and growth.

 We invite you to join us on this journey and contribute to the success of the projects you are passionate about.
-For more information and to get started, please visit our [platform](https://arweavehh.vercel.app).
+For more information and to get started, please visit our [platform](https://fundars.vercel.app).

 Thank you for your support!

----

-For any queries or support, feel free to contact us at [support@ecosystemfunding.com](mailto:support@ecosystemfunding.com).

-Happy Staking!

-**The Permissionless Ecosystem Funding Team**